jprusik/browser-interactions-testing/README.md

   sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ssl.crt
   ```

   - You should have two files in the root project folder: `ssl.crt` and `ssl.key`
+- Update the values of the environment variables in `scripts/create-account.sh` using the vault credentials in your `.env`
+- Seed the vault with the test account and ciphers with `npm run setup:vault`

 ### Using Docker Compose